Syrians face earthquakes after decades of destruction - ExBulletin

 Tucker said visiting the area reminded her of a war zone.
 She’s from Tennessee and is used to the devastation that tornadoes bring, but she’s been affected by a wide range of devastation that extends far beyond the radius of a traditional tornado.

 She walked by her favorite coffee shop only to find it in a mess.
 The falafel shop she once enjoyed is gone.
-She visited one city where 80% of the buildings will be leveled and rebuilt.
+It visited one city where 80 percent of the buildings will be leveled and rebuilt.

 “What is something that God wants to see happen among the Syrians and how does He ask us to be a part of that?”
 Tucker asks herself.